Life insurance

 • You haven’t lost more than a week of school or work due to mental health

-If you fall outside of the above situations, Moser says that an insurance provider might end up declining your application or offering you coverage at a higher-than-preferred rate.
-(Here's more on how life insurance underwriters consider mental health conditions.)
+In certain cases, an insurance provider might end up declining your application or offering coverage at a higher-than-preferred rate.

 When to Apply for Life Insurance During Pregnancy

-If you apply online through a company like Fabric, there's a chance you could be approved for coverage immediately.
+If you apply online through a company like Fabric by Gerber Life, there’s a chance you could be approved for coverage immediately.
 But if your application is sent through the underwriting process, that could take a few weeks or possibly more.

 As a general rule, rates will go up if you develop health conditions, so it may be beneficial to apply sooner than later in case you hit complications in your pregnancy.